 2. Get Your Wedding Flower Priorities In Order

-Before you meet with a florist, choose what’s important to you.
+Before you meet with a florist, choose what flowers are important to you.
 Flowers for the bridal party?
 Ceremony flowers?
 Reception flowers?

-Being upfront with your florist will allow him or her to offer you a number of options.
-Draw on their experience, it will save you money.
+Being upfront with your florist will allow them to offer you several options.
+Drawing on their experience will save you money.

 Begin by splitting up your wedding flower budget into three areas.
 In my opinion, the order of importance should be:

 - Reception Flowers

 Your bridal bouquet and attendant’s bouquets should be your top priority.
 They are the essential elements of your wedding.
 They have the most prominent visual impact and will be the most photographed.